USPTO Examiner DUNPHY DAVID F - Art Unit 2673

 Appeal Withdrawal and Reconsideration

 This examiner withdraws rejections or reopens prosecution in 100.0% of appeals filed.
-This is in the 90% percentile among all examiners.
+This is in the 92% percentile among all examiners.
+Of these withdrawals, 50.0% occur early in the appeal process (after Notice of Appeal but before Appeal Brief).
 Strategic Insight: This examiner frequently reconsiders rejections during the appeal process compared to other examiners.
 Per MPEP § 1207.01, all appeals must go through a mandatory appeal conference.
 Filing a Notice of Appeal may prompt favorable reconsideration even before you file an Appeal Brief.

 Petition Practice